+1st Step Decision

+Date Grievance Received:

+Detern nination Attached.

+Date Decision I ssued:

-1st Step Decision Date Grieva nce Received: Det ermination Attached.
-Date Decision on Issued: Facility or Institutional Level Rep NOTE: Facility or Institution head or designated representative shall meet with the employee or PEF and shall issue a short, plain written statement of reason for his decision to the employee or PEF not later than twenty (20) working days following receipt of the grievance.
-STEP 2 - APPEAL NOTE: Submit with a copy of the Step 1 decision to the agency head or his representative designated to receive such appeals within ten (10) working days of receipt of Step 1 decision or date Step 1 decision was due, whichever is earlier.
-The decision at Step 1 of the grievance described above is unsatisfactory. disagreement with Step 1 decision (Use additional sheets if necessary): Reasons for Reasons for disagreement with Step 1 decision (Use additional sheets if necessary): Reasons for disagreement with Step 1 decision (Use additional sheets if necessary): Reasons for Date Submi disagreement with Step 1 decision (Use additional sheets if necessary): tted: Aggrieved Employee: Reasons for Date Submi disagreement with Step 1 decision (Use additional sheets if necessary): tted: Aggrieved Employee: Date Submi disagreement with Step 1 decision (Use additional sheets if necessary): tted: Aggrieved Employee: Pate Submi disagreement with Step 1 decision (Use additional sheets if necessary): tted: Aggrieved Employee: Pate Submi disagreement with Step 1 decision (Use additional sheets if necessary): tted: Aggrieved Employee: Date Submi disagreement with Step 1 decision (Use additional sheets if necessary):
+Facility or Institutional Level Rep

+NOTE: Facility or Institution head or designated representative shall meet with the employee or PEF and shall issue a short, plain written statement of reason for his decision to the employee or PEF not later than twenty (20) working days following receipt of the grievance.

+STEP 2 - APPEAL

+NOTE: Submit with a copy of the Step 1 decision to the agency head or his representative designated to receive such appeals within ten (10) working days of receipt of Step 1 decision or date Step 1 decision was due, whichever is earlier.

+The de cision at Step 1 of the grievance described above is unsatisfactory.

+Reasons for disa agreement with Step 1 decision (Use additional sheets if necessary):

+Date Submitted : Aggrieved Employee:

+2nd STEP DECISION

+Date Received:

+Detern nination Attached.

+Date Decision I ssued: Reviewer:

+NOTE: The agency or department head or designee shall meet with the employee or PEF for a review of the grievance and shall issue a short written statement of reasons for his decision to the employee or PEF, as appropriate, no later than twenty (20) working days following receipt of the Step 1 Appeal.

 STEP 3 - APPEAL

-Appeals to Step 3 may be submitted only by the President of PEF or authorized designee, and must be submitted within thirty (30) working days of the grievant's receipt of the Step 2 Decision.
+Appeals to Step 3 may be submitted only by the President of PEF or authorized designee, and must be submitted within thirty (30) working days\ of the grievant's receipt of the Step 2 Decision.
+NOTE: